Time for Career Exploration? Here’s how to create a great Career Pathways credit for teens interested in Psychology.

 - It looks great on a transcript.
 It’s gives a transcript *sparkle* for admissions officers at colleges.

-- It helps clarify for teens whether this is a good-fit college major choice.
+- Also, it helps clarify for teens whether this is a good-fit college major choice.

 - It can help ease a teen’s anxiety about college choices because they are really gaining experience in psychology.